-Improved performance and capacity

-Provided that the projects start in 2022 and all partners playing a key role in the development process are involved, as well as considering the fact that the R&I projects outlined above are essentially in the area of the preliminary development of a completely new transportation system, a variety of positive effects are imaginable, but because the fast trackbound transport systems solutions are rather disruptive, predictions of positive effects are rather vague.

-Reinforced role for rail in European transport and mobility

-Nevertheless, the most promising positive effect is a decreased travel time which not only leads to higher customer satisfaction in passenger and freight transport but also enables competitiveness to air transport.
+671 Improved performance and capacity The R&I projects outlined above are essentially in the area of the preliminary development of a completely new transportation system, a variety of positive effects are imaginable, but because the unconventional fast track-bound transport systems solutions are rather disruptive, predictions of positive effects are rather vague.
+Reinforced role for rail in European transport and mobility Nevertheless, the most promising positive effect is a decreased travel time which not only leads to higher customer satisfaction in passenger and freight transport but also enables competitiveness to air transport.